mikiyasegaye/Amharic-E-commerce-Data-Extractor/README.md

 # EthioMart Amharic E-commerce NER System

 A machine learning pipeline to extract structured information (product names, prices, and locations) from Amharic-language e-commerce messages collected from Telegram.
-This project supports EthioMart’s mission to centralize fragmented online commerce in Ethiopia.
+This project supports EthioMart's mission to centralize fragmented online commerce in Ethiopia.

 ---